 Tension and harmony in the interior

 The basilica on the highest point of the city is considered one of the most beautiful churches in Italy.
 Although built around 1000 the Church is neither spectacular nor particularly large from the outside.
 But the interior is most convincing.
-The altar is in fact not on a level with the nave, but is elevated and one cannot look onto the the top of the altar.
+The altar is in fact not on a level with the nave, but is elevated and one cannot look onto the the top of it.
 The unusual symbols on the portico are to this day a mystery to art historians.
 The ceiling has a very different style and really does not match the rest of the church.
 However, all elements work harmoniously with each other.
 There is a beautiful view over Florence when leaving the Basilica.

 From the cathedral to the Centro Storico to the Giardino di Boboli